 She feels fortunate to live close to her two young grandchildren.
 She also enjoys time spent kite-boarding with her spouse on the Columbia River, off Jetty Island, and in the Gulf of Mexico.
 JoAnn sums up the life in the Northwest eloquently when she speaks of the area's "iconic beauty and incredible dynamism".

 Doug Ulrich joined NPSI as a member of the Advisory Council in 2014.
 He attends the annual NPSI Board/Advisory Council retreat and, throughout the year, offers the Board insight on a variety of NPSI initiatives.
 His personable style and interesting life experiences makes him an insightful resource as NPSI strives for growth.

-Doug is a founding partner in the wealth planning practice of the Perspective Group at Morgan Stanley.
+Doug is a founding partner of a wealth planning practice in the Washington, DC area.
 He earned his designation as a Certified Financial Planner™ in 2002, and runs a successful practice rooted in financial and retirement planning as well as advising corporate executives in managing a variety of complex compensation decisions.

 Knowledgeable on the increasingly important topics of Social Security and Medicare, Doug leverages a background in radio broadcasting to shed light on the many nuances of both retirement programs in his work as a frequent and entertaining presenter.

 Previously, Doug served in radar surveillance and navigation with the United States Coast Guard, including being called upon to assist in the wake of the Space Shuttle Challenger tragedy, for which he was awarded a medal of Commendation.